Deducteam/hol2dk/README.md

 generates the files `file_types.lp`, `file_terms.lp` and `file.lp`
 from the dump files given in arguments.

-It is possible to get the proof of a single theorem (useful for debugging) by giving its number as additional argument:
+It is possible to get the proof of a single theorem by giving its number as additional argument (useful for debugging):

 ```
 cd $hol2dk-dir